Horizontal-org/Tella-website/docs/features.md

 * Delete vault: Deletes all files stored in Tella.
-* Delete draft and submitted forms: Deletes drafts and submitted form in all Open Data Kit (ODK) connected servers.
+* Delete draft and submitted forms: Deletes drafts and submitted forms in all Open Data Kit (ODK) connected servers.
 * Delete server settings: Deletes all server connections and all the forms or templates associated with them.
 * Delete Tella: Deletes the app and all the data it contains.
 It triggers a message asking if the user wants to uninstall Tella as well.